rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

     ![AutoML-additional-settings](images/automl-screenshot-9.jpg)

-    Notice that we can set the Database Service Level to High, and select by which metric we should compare the models, and which predefined algorithms to include or exclude from this experiment.
+    Notice that we can set the Database Service Level to High and select which metric we should compare the models and which predefined algorithms to include or exclude from this experiment.

       - Choose the following options for your experiment: